Most popular Peruvian crafts during festivities of the year

 During these dates, it is a tradition to make rugs and arches based on flowers.
 It is believed that its origin is in representing the triumphal entry of Jesus into Jerusalem on Palm Sunday.
 The conquerors brought the making of rugs as it was a prevalent tradition in Spain in the 14th century, and it still is.

 Pachamama is a Quechua word that means: Mother Earth.
 Pacha means earth, world, universe, and Mama means mother.

-On the first of August, the day of Pachamama is celebrated in the high Andean communities of Ecuador, Peru, Bolivia, and Argentina and is one of the most important festivities of the Andes.
-During this date, a Pachamama Payment Ceremony is celebrated, where the Andean people thanks and asks for the coming harvests be prosperous.
+On the first of August, the day of Pachamama is celebrated in the high Andean communities of Ecuador, Peru, Bolivia, and Argentina.
+It is one of the most important festivities of the Andes.
+During this date, a Pachamama Payment Ceremony is celebrated, where the Andean people thanks and ask for the coming harvests to be prosperous.

-In this ceremony, there are some objects as coca leaves and the lliclla.
-The lliclla is a woven blanket worn by women in the Andes that has multiple uses.
+Some objects are in this ceremony, such as coca leaves and the lliclla.
+The lliclla is a woven blanket worn by women in the Andes with multiple uses.
 It is usually colorful and has different patterns, sizes, and colors that vary according to the region of the artisan.

 25th December, Christmas

-During the Christmas fairs that are held in the different cities of the country, some crafts are the most representative during this date: Torito de Pucará, the Ayacucho Altarpiece, the Niño Manuelito in Cusco, and the nativities.
+During the Christmas fairs held in the country’s different cities, some crafts are the most representative during this date: Torito de Pucará, the Ayacucho Altarpiece, the Niño Manuelito in Cusco, and the nativities.

 Ekekos: ¿Quién es?, historia, para que sirve y más.
 Web: Topmitoligias.